A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 3. Take Breaks Seriously

-Ironically, my startup wouldn’t have was present if I hadn’t taken time off.
+Ironically, my startup wouldn’t have existed if I hadn’t taken time off.
 Sabbaticals allow your mind to wander—and sometimes, that wandering leads to breakthroughs.

 My accidental startup path taught me embracing the unexpected.
 What started as an excuse to avoid chores ended up being a life-progressing risk.
-Although I may not have a spotless house, I now have a flourishing business—and perhaps, an even better story to tell.
+While I may not have a spotless house, I now have a thriving business—and perhaps, an even better story to tell.

 FAQs